StricklyAI/CustomerAdditionTool/README.md

 # Firewall Customer Addition Automation Tool

-This project automates the process of adding new customer objects to Palo Alto firewalls using Ansible and YAML.
+This project automates the process of adding new customer objects to Palo Alto Panorama using Ansible and YAML.
 It provides a user-friendly way to input customer details either manually or through a CSV/Excel file.
 The script handles validation, generates firewall object names in a specific format, and outputs a structured YAML file for use with Ansible playbooks.

 ---